hauptem/F5-LTM-iRule-based-DoD-Banners/README.md

 - iRule only solution with embedded html, css, and javascript
 - iRule and iFile solution with html, css, and javascript contained in an iFile

-Note that this solution expects https; if you require these banners on an http virtualserver, remove the "Secure" flag from the iRule-set cookies.
+Note that this solution expects https; if you require these banners on an http virtualserver, remove the "Secure" flag from the iRule - set cookies.

 ## Background